8ta4/say/RATIONALE.md

 `say` can boost your creativity and productivity by allowing you to record inspirations as they come.
 Whether it's a business idea, narrative, or comedic line, just say it.

+## Latency

+`say` allows you to transcribe your speech into text quickly.
+You can use the transcription right away for your purposes, such as writing, editing, or sharing.

+`say` is not designed to provide real-time feedback.
+It aims to let you express your thoughts without interruption or distraction.

+To achieve fast transcription, `say` uses some existing APIs that offer low-latency transcription and topic segmentation. `say` does not need to create its own algorithms for these tasks.

+`say` has a user interface that is optimized to reduce the perceived latency.

 ## Accuracy

 `say` aims to provide high-quality transcription for any user, but there are some limitations and challenges.